Ir para o conteúdo

 Property Description

-SSLServerCert The certificate to be accepted from the server when connecting using TLS/SSL.
+SSLServerCert Specifies the certificate to be accepted from the server when connecting using TLS/SSL.

 Schema